How Long Will It Take for a Decision to Be Made?

 Contact Your Disability Examiner

 To get a more detailed understanding of what is going on with your claim, you can contact the disability examiner that is handling your claim directly.
-The examiner works for Disability Determination Services, a separate organization from the SSA.
+In New York, the examiner works for Disability Determination Services, a separate organization from the SSA.
 You can usually get more information from the examiner about the status of your case and if anything is holding up the decision.
 You can also ask if there is anything you can do to help the process along.

 Keep in mind that the examiner only handles your claim after it is first submitted and through the first appeal.
 If your claim is on the second appeal, where it requires a hearing before an administrative law judge, then the examiner will no longer be of help.
 Claims on their second appeal are handled by the SSA.
 In this case you are probably best off calling the hearing office directly to find out about your claim.